yl1127/Academic-projects/README.md

 - 👋 Hi, I’m @yl1127
 - 👀 I’m interested in applied math.
-- 🌱 I’m currently learning Deep learning and Reinforcement learning.
+- 🌱 I’m currently study the Deep learning and Reinforcement learning.
 - 📫 How to reach me ...

 <!---